 There is substantial evidence of the presence and impact of implicit bias in medicine, to which physicians like Dr. M are not immune [14].
 Such biases may account for findings of racial and ethnic disparities in the assessment and management of pain [15].
 For instance, studies have found racial disparities in the prescription of opioid painkillers in emergency departments [16, 17].
 Other studies have documented stigma and bias against patients with a history of substance use disorders, contributing to worse treatment outcomes [18].
-Taken together, this evidence-which reveals disparities in pain treatment decisions and that clinicians tend to be biased against patients with a history of substance use-suggests that implicit bias may have caused Dr. M to misjudge the seriousness of Mr. C's pain, leading Dr. M to minimize the importance of the pain while Mr. C became increasingly frustrated.
+Taken together, this evidence-which reveals disparities in pain treatment decisions and that clinicians tend to be biased against patients with a history of substance use disorders disparities in pain treatment decisions and that clinicians tend to be biased against patients with a history of substance use may have caused Dr. M to misjudge the seriousness of Mr. C's pain, leading Dr. M to minimize the importance of the pain while Mr. C became increasingly frustrated.

-Recent work in cognitive science and philosophy of mind introduces an additional possibility: Dr. M's perceptions themselves might have been influenced by his pre-existing beliefs and biases.
+Recent work in cognitive science and philosophy of mind introduces an additional possibility: Dr. M's perceptions themselves might have been influenced by his preexisting beliefs and biases.
 Philosopher Susanna Siegel offers an everyday case of "cognitively penetrated perceptual experiences" [19]: Jill believes Jack is angry with her, so when she looks at him, Jack's face actually presents itself to her as angry.
 Jill uses this as evidence to confirm her (false) belief that Jack is angry with her.
 Epistemologically, something has gone seriously wrong here: Jill's false belief leads to a faulty perception, which itself is used as evidence to reaffirm her commitment to the false belief.